asastats/docs/requested-features.md

 ### MEDIUM PRIORITY FEATURES

+- [ ] Staking feature for the DopeDucky
 - [ ] Reverse price per unit too after click
 - [ ] Use % from algostake and display staking rewards
 - [ ] Reduce font/Shorten address by adding ...